Adjutant General of Maryland: Nicholas Brewer, of John (1858–1864)

-John Summmerfield Berry (1864–1869)
+John Summerfield Berry (1864–1869)

 John S. Berry, ninth adjutant general of Maryland, was born in Baltimore, Maryland, 18 June 1822.

 Was educated partly in Baltimore and partly at Dickinson College, Carlisle, Pennsylvania; on leaving college, he entered upon a business career in Baltimore, becoming a successful merchant and, later, a manufacturer.

 Was elected in 1857, a delegate to the Maryland Legislature from Baltimore County, Maryland, and was chosen speaker of the house in January 1858; was again a member of the legislature in 1861 and speaker of the house during the session of 1862.

 Was an aide to Governor Hicks in 1857, and to Governor Bradford in 1861; a member of the Constitutional Convention of 1864.

 John S. Berry was appointed adjutant general of Maryland, 10 February 1864, with the rank of brigadier general (Chapter 284, Laws of Maryland, 1864), and called out the Baltimore militia for the defense of the city, on the approach of the Confederates in July of that year; was re-appointed adjutant general, 24 March 1867, with the rank of major general, (Chapter 337, Laws of Maryland, 1867); he served under Governors Bradford, Swann and Oden Bowie, devoting much time to carrying out in all its particulars the law creating the "Maryland National Guard."

 Was appointed, in 1885, a member of the Park Board of Baltimore, served for several years and discharged faithfully and diligently the duties of the position.

 He died in Baltimore, 3 January 1901.